Consumer Medicine Information

 - Iron oxide yellow (150mg only)

-Clobemix tablets are gluten free.
+Clobemix tablets contains sugars as lactose.
+This medicine is gluten free.

 Both strengths are available in blister packs containing 60 tablets.